TingtingSsl2/HiC/01_HiC file format.md

 9    chr6    3700000   4050000   domain
 10   chr6    4050000   4200000 boundary
 ```
+ ### How does TopDom define TAD?
+The input data are a Hi-C contact map, where entries are contact frequencies between any two chromatin segments (i.e. bins in the data matrix).
+Our method has three steps: (i) For each bin, we generate a value binSignal by computing the average contact frequency among pairs of chromatin regions (one upstream, the other downstream) in a small window surrounding the bin.
+This step results in a curve binSignal(i) that runs along the chromosome. (ii) Discover TD boundaries as local minima in the binSignal(i) series. (iii) Filter out false detections in the local minima by statistical testing.
+Each step is described in more detail below.

 ## Finding A/B compartment using Juicer
 HiCDCPlus can call Juicer eigenvector function to determine A/B compartments from .hic files.